-A major consideration in making cost estimates for hospital benefits is how long and to what extent the tendency of hospital costs to rise more rapidly than the general earnings level will continue in the future, and whether or not it may, in the long run, be counterbalanced by a trend in the opposite direction.
-Some factors to consider are the relatively low wages of hospital employees (which have been "catching up" with the general level of wages, and obviously may be expected to "catch up" completely at some future date, rather than to increase indefinitely at a more rapid rate than wages generally) and the development of new medical technology and procedures, which result in more highly skilled hospital personnel and a larger average number of personnel per patient.
+In making cost estimates for hospital benefits, a major consideration is how long and to what extent the tendency of hospital costs to rise more rapidly than the general earnings level will continue in the future, and whether or not in the long run it will be counterbalanced by a trend in the opposite direction.
+Some factors to consider are the relatively low wages of hospital employees (which have been "catching up" with the general level of wages, and obviously may be expected to "catch up" completely at some future date, rather than to increase indefinitely at a more rapid rate than wages generally) and the development of new medical technology and procedures, which results in more highly skilled hospital personnel and a larger average number of personnel per patient.

 There are, however, several possible counterbalancing factors.
-The higher costs involved for more refined and extensive treatments may be offset by the development of out-of-hospital facilities, shorter durations of hospitalization, and less expense for subsequent curative treatments as a result of preventive measures.
+The higher costs involved for more refined and extensive treatments may be offset by the development of out-of-hospital facilities, shorter durations of hospitalization, and less expense for subsequent curative treatments as a result of preventive measures and cost control efforts by States and other agencies might become more effective.
 Also, it is possible that at some time in the future, the productivity of hospital personnel will increase significantly as the result of changes in the organization of hospital services or for other reasons, so that, as in other fields of economic activity, the general wage level might increase more rapidly than hospitalization prices in the long run.

-Table A presents a summary comparison of the annual increases in daily hospital costs and the corresponding increases in wages that have occurred since 1956 and up through 1969.
+Table A presents a summary comparison of the annual increases in daily hospital costs and the corresponding increases in wages that have occurred since 1956 and up through 1970.